Matters of life and death... mostly death, actually. In the media this spring.

 A conscious esotericist always has the concept of Memento Mori alive in him.

-Any man needs to have this ingrated in his being.
+needs to have this ingrated in his being.

 And it’s not about indulging in symbols and moods of death and decay per se.